Kim Astrup

 Kim Astrup Sørensen (born 6 March 1992) is a Danish badminton player.
+He was the men's doubles gold medalists at the 2018 European Championships and the 2023 European Games with his partner Anders Skaarup Rasmussen.
+He also won the bronze medal at the World Championships in 2021 and later a silver medal in 2023.
+Astrup joined the Denmark winning team at the 2016 Thomas Cup in Kunshan, China, where he and his teammates beating Indonesia 3–2 in the final.
+Together with Rasmussen, he reached a career high of World number 1 in December 2024.

-As junior player, he won the bronze medal at the 2010 World Junior Championships in the boys' doubles.
+As junior player, Astrup won the bronze medal at the 2010 World Junior Championships in the boys' doubles.
 He later won a gold in the mixed doubles and bronze medals in the boys' doubles and team events at the 2011 European Junior Championships.
-He joined the Denmark winning team at the 2016 Thomas Cup in Kunshan, China, where he and his teammates beating Indonesia 3–2 in the final.
-Astrup emerged victorious in the men's doubles at the 2018 European Championships.